prarthana1998/Use-of-ML-in-Accelerating-Drug-Discovery/README.md

 ### 4. Model Evaluation:
 - Utilized metrics such as MSE, RMSE, R-squared, MAE, and Cross-Validation score for evaluation.

-This methodology aimed to accelerate drug discovery by predicting compound bioactivity using machine learning techniques.
+## Results
+The analysis of Lipinski descriptor boxplots revealed the diversity and structural variations present among AChE inhibitors.
+Furthermore, the categorization of compounds into three discrete classes, determined by their bioactivity values, particularly the IC50 , provided an extensive understanding of the dataset containing AChE inhibitors.
+Among the different types of regression models used, the Random Forest (RF) model appeared to be the most robust performer, demonstrating a noteworthy R-squared value of 0.74.
+The significant value of this model demonstrates its capacity to efficiently capture a considerable proportion of the variance in the data, hence highlighting its accuracy in forecasting bioactivity.
+The subsequent examination of feature importance further emphasised the descriptors that have a substantial impact on the predictive ability of the model.
+It is worth noting that descriptors that have a large influence on inhibitory activ39 ity have the potential to be crucial starting points for rational drug design efforts.
+This serves as a guiding principle for strategically altering molecular structures in order to improve their strength and effectiveness.
+In conclusion, the utilisation of an integrated method involving the analysis of descriptors, categorization, and predictive modelling presents significant potential for drug design.

-Full dissertation can be found here https://drive.google.com/file/d/19iWYSXAh3r0kyYpBC3zv6URilXaG2N81/view?usp=sharing and the recording explaining the same can be found here
+Full dissertation can be found here https://drive.google.com/file/d/19iWYSXAh3r0kyYpBC3zv6URilXaG2N81/view?usp=sharing and the recording explaining the same can be found here https://drive.google.com/file/d/1_TsfbsYmm22yVWzU9RatktdEcjbdd0HZ/view?usp=sharing